tdunning/MiA/README.markdown

 Source code for 'Mahout in Action' book
 ==========

+This source code matches to listings from book - they were tested with Mahout 0.5.
+If you want to experiment with new features from Mahout 0.6, then you need to use the mahout-0.6 branch in this repository.

 # Installation #

 To work with source code you need to have [Apache Maven](http://maven.apache.org/)